ParanoiaWHY/MyGit/README.md

-# This is my first REPO named "MyGit"
+This is my first REPO named "MyGit".
-# It has two files:OpeningReport.tex and OpeningReport.pdf.
+It has two files:OpeningReport.tex and OpeningReport.pdf.
+I will change it at my convenience.
-# You may track it or PR.
+You may track it or PR.